naolsen/fctbases/README.md

 ## Installation
 Download and install the package as a source package or use devtools, e.g. `devtools::install_github("naolsen/fctbases")`.
 A C++ compiler is required to compile the source.
-A Win64 binary of the package is also available upon request.
+The package is also available from CRAN `install.package("fctbases")`.

 ## Issues
 It is currently not possible to save `fctbases` objects as .RData objects (and likely will not be).